codicoscepticos/tuts/README.md

 # tuts
-Various tutorials I've taken and completed.
+various tutorials and exercises completed by me